 Nespresso

-There are masses of compatible capsules for Nespresso original, so it’s worth double-checking the ingredients when you’re buying compatibles, nevertheless I’ve never come across any compatible pod containing anything but ground coffee beans.
+There are numerous compatible capsules for Nespresso Original, so it’s advisable to verify the ingredients when purchasing compatibles.
+However, I have yet to encounter any compatible pod containing anything other than ground coffee beans.

 Lavazza A Modo Mio